IMPORTANT! Please see this new Post as the method detailed below can stop working or will not work in some tenancy’s

 Promote the service account to the group owner

-Once you have confirmed the process works promote the service account to owner of the group and remove yourself, but leave the service account as a member (needed to receive notifications and emails)
+Once you have confirmed the process works promote the service account to owner of the group and remove yourself, but leave the service account as a member (needed to receive group conversations which in this case will be shared voicemails)